 I’m not concerned about Terminator-style robots trying to eradicate us.
 A malicious AGI would be much more likely to manipulate elections and install leaders who would do its bidding.– Charles Simon, CEO & Founder, FutureAI

-I am a startup founder and a machine learning enthusiast who loves to interact with people and learn more about how artificial intelligence is shaping the lives of organizations and people and how it is being used to optimize business operations today.
+I am the Co-Founder & CTO of Xaltius, a Singapore based Data Science and AI startup, and a machine learning enthusiast who loves to interact with people and learn more about how artificial intelligence is shaping the lives of organizations and people and how it is being used to optimize business operations today.